Jackson Rathbone: Charity work

 Rathbone is an honorary board member for Little Kids Rock, a national nonprofit that works to restore and revitalize music education in disadvantaged U.S. public schools.
 He has shown support for the organization in several ways, including donating a signed Twilight script for auction, visiting a Little Kids Rock classroom, and delivering instruments to students.

 Personal life

-Rathbone married his Iraqi-American girlfriend, Sheila Hafsadi, on September 29, 2013.
+Rathbone married Sheila Hafsadi on September 29, 2013.
+Hafsadi is Iraqi-American.
 They reside in Alpharetta, Georgia, and have three children: a son born July 5, 2012, a daughter born May 31, 2016, and another son born January 5, 2020.
-His close friend and Twilight co-star Nikki Reed is the godmother of their oldest son.
+His close friend and Twilight co-star Nikki Reed is the godmother of their elder son.

 On September 18, 2014, Rathbone was on a JetBlue flight to Austin from Long Beach when its engine exploded.
 The plane returned to Long Beach for an emergency landing.
 There were four injured, but all passengers survived.